Trail and Map Discrepancies

 Another cache, "Scout Adventureland" (GC3XH3J) has been placed near the Yawgoog sign on the northwest corner of Spring Street and Camp Yawgoog Road; that large parcel of land is owned by Rhode Island Boy Scouts.
 This geocache is a mystery cache; the actual coordinates are N 41° 31.435' W 71° 45.914'.

-A letterbox has also been placed on the property; permission is not indicated in the description.
-It is "PTAH" and it is under a flat rock, about six feet west of the Tippecansett Trail, north of Dinosaur Rock.
+A letterbox has also been placed on the property; it is "PTAH" and it is under a flat rock, about six feet west of the Tippecansett Trail, north of Dinosaur Rock.

 Location of letterbox (under flat stone)